In the roadside wall, to the LHS of the gateway entrance to Stannon Lodge,

 It seems that both cottages were built, in the late 18th or early 19th centuries, as lodges at the entrance to the drive that was to lead to a new mansion at Stannon.
 The grand idea of a mansion never really took off and it was eventually replaced by a cottage, that still stands in this remote spot today.

 Situated on the lower south-west slopes of Stannon Tor, is the isolated building named the Scotch Sheepfold.
 This is a large and well-built shelter with substantial vertical stones incorporated within the outer walls to reinforce the horizontal layers of smaller stones.
-Inside the sheepfold, another row of vertical stones runs parallel to the external wall, which indicates the presence of an internal wall at some point in its history.
+Inside the sheepfold, another row of vertical stones runs parallel to the external wall, which indicates either the presence of an internal wall or that they were used as supports for a lean-to shelter at some point.
 In recent years, the sheepfold has undergone extensive repairs to its walls, to make good the damage caused by moorland animals.

 Research indicates that the Scotch Sheepfold was built in the early 19th century by two brothers, John and Thomas Hullett.
 Its intended use was as a factory in order to extract starch from locally grown potatoes.
 However, this venture never really got off the ground, as the quality of the soil and the moorland climate were not conducive to this type of agriculture.
 It was later converted into a sheepfold by a Mr Crawford.
 I’m not sure whether the name ’Scotch Sheepfold’ came about due to Mr Crawford being Scottish, or whether it was because he kept Scottish Blackface sheep.
 As a sheepfold, it was used to collect sheep together for counting, marking and as a shelter for lambing.
 It is possible that part of the sheepfold was used as living quarters, but I think it more likely that the owners lived at Stannon Cottage, just over ¼ mile away to the south-east.